-Born in Shanghai, China, Ming Chen received her two master’s degrees in Stage Design/Theory and in Theatrical Production from Shanghai Theatre Academy and the University of Pittsburgh, respectively.
-She has worked at the Shakespeare Theatre at Folger in Washington, D.C., and at Shanghai Youth Theatre Company in Shanghai.
-She has also taught at SUNY at Buffalo in New York as well as at Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.
+Ming Chen is a tenured full professor and resident theatrical designer with 23 years of university teaching experience and three years of full time professional theatre experience.
+Born in Shanghai, China, she received her two master’s degrees in Stage Design/Theory and in Theatrical Production from Shanghai Theatre Academy and the University of Pittsburgh respectively.
+She had worked at the Shakespeare Theatre at Folger in Washington, D.C. and Shanghai Youth Theatre Company in Shanghai and taught at SUNY at Buffalo in New York as well as Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.